henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/system-overview.md

 ## Conceptual Design

 The front-end of the website was built using a Next.js framework (Typescript), styled with TailwindCSS, ShadCN, and FramerMotion.
-Firebase was used for back-end to ensure gaming functionality.
+The back-end uses Firebase to ensure gaming functionality and Firebase Firestore for data storage.
 Docusaurus and GitHub Pages kept track of project progression.
 Firebase Cloud hosting was used to deploy the game.

 ## Background